bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>In the early history of the JavaScript language, a cloud of animosity formed over the lack of a proper syntax for…</em>scotch.io</a><a href="https://scotch.io/tutorials/demystifying-es6-classes-and-prototypal-inheritance" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/danny/intro-to-prototypal-inheritance---js-9di" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/danny/intro-to-prototypal-inheritance---js-9di"><strong>Intro To Prototypal Inheritance - JS</strong><br />
 <em>In this article I will try to give an introduction to protypal inheritance.
-As an “optional” pre-requisite, you can…</em>dev.to</a><a href="https://dev.to/danny/intro-to-prototypal-inheritance---js-9di" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+As an "optional" pre-requisite, you can…</em>dev.to</a><a href="https://dev.to/danny/intro-to-prototypal-inheritance---js-9di" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/varche/let-s-build-prototypal-inheritance-in-js-56mm" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/varche/let-s-build-prototypal-inheritance-in-js-56mm"><strong>Let’s Build Prototypal Inheritance in JS</strong><br />
+<a href="https://dev.to/varche/let-s-build-prototypal-inheritance-in-js-56mm" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/varche/let-s-build-prototypal-inheritance-in-js-56mm"><strong>Let's Build Prototypal Inheritance in JS</strong><br />
 <em>The idea for this post is pretty simple.
 I want to some extent build and with that, illustrate how prototypes work in…</em>dev.to</a><a href="https://dev.to/varche/let-s-build-prototypal-inheritance-in-js-56mm" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/attacomsian/objects-prototypes-and-classes-in-javascript-3i9b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/attacomsian/objects-prototypes-and-classes-in-javascript-3i9b"><strong>Objects, Prototypes and Classes in JavaScript</strong><br />
 <em>JavaScript is based on a simple object-oriented programming model with objects being a fundamental part of the…</em>dev.to</a><a href="https://dev.to/attacomsian/objects-prototypes-and-classes-in-javascript-3i9b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/ladybenko/the-magical-world-of-javascript-prototypes-1mhg" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ladybenko/the-magical-world-of-javascript-prototypes-1mhg"><strong>The magical world of JavaScript prototypes</strong><br />
-<em>How many times have we heard “JavaScript is not an Object-Oriented language, it’s Prototype-oriented”?
+<em>How many times have we heard "JavaScript is not an Object-Oriented language, it's Prototype-oriented"?
 It turns out…</em>dev.to</a><a href="https://dev.to/ladybenko/the-magical-world-of-javascript-prototypes-1mhg" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/lawrence_eagles/understanding-prototypal-inheritance-in-javascript-4f31#chp-4" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/lawrence_eagles/understanding-prototypal-inheritance-in-javascript-4f31#chp-4"><strong>Understanding Prototypal Inheritance In JavaScript</strong><br />
 <em>What Is Object-oriented Programming (OOP) Classical vs Prototypal Inheritance The Prototype Object And The Prototype…</em>dev.to</a><a href="https://dev.to/lawrence_eagles/understanding-prototypal-inheritance-in-javascript-4f31#chp-4" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>